armughan03/MSDS19042_COVID19_DLSpring2020/README.md

 Link: https://drive.google.com/file/d/1eytbwaLQBv12psV8I-aMkIli9N3bf8nO/view?usp=sharing

 ### Task:
+lti-label classification refers to the situation where a single image can have multiple labels.
+In this assignment, for example, COVID-19 is a special type of Pneumonia.
+However these are two different classes and a single image can belong to both the classes.
+Each class will have a separate neuron (classifier).
 In this multi-class and multi-label problem, we have to use Focal Loss rather than conventional cross entropy loss as compared to first two task.
+Since this is a multi-label classification, we could not use softmax on the last FC layer.
 For this we just cannot use the simple cross-entropy as it does not work with multi-label problem so we used BCEWithLogitsLoss because this loss accepts one-hot vectors for targets.
 This loss automatically applies a sigmoid function.

 ### Results:
 ### Experimental Setup: